ausbin/nsdo/openvpn-example.md

     script-security 2

 Using [Sebastian's script][1] as a basis, I hacked together the following.
-Notice that it uses iproute2 to create a network namespace with the name of the instance's configuration file (`foo` in the earlier example).
+Notice that it guesses the name of the network namespace based on the name of the instance's configuration file (e.g., `/etc/openvpn/foo.conf`→`foo`).

     #!/bin/bash
     # based heavily on http://naju.se/articles/openvpn-netns